burrahey/burrahey.github.io/_posts/2018-01-10-combine_reduce_function_w_an_example.markdown

 [books, recommendedBooks]
 ```

 Remember, a reduce method simply takes an array and returns a single value by combining them in some way.
-The arguments to a reduce function are 1) the function that combines the values of the array and 2) a starting value (in this case, an empty array (since we don't want to mutate anything in functional programming).
+The arguments to a reduce function are 1) the function that combines the values of the array and 2) a starting value (in this case, an empty array (`{}`) (since we don't want to mutate anything in functional programming).

-On the first iteration of the reduce method, we're updating the recommended books portion of the state and adding that to an empty object:
+On the first iteration of the reduce method, we're updating the recommended books portion of the state and adding that to an empty object: When we're done, we'll return a state object as follows, and use that as a starting point for our next iteration:
-state.recommendedBooks = recommendedBooks(state.recommendedBooks, action)

-When we're done, we'll return a state object as follows, and use that as a starting point for our next iteration:
 ```
-state = { recommendedBooks: recommendedBooks(state.recommendedBooks, action)
+state = { recommendedBooks: recommendedBooks(state.recommendedBooks, action) }
 ```

 For example, if the action type was to add a recommended book, this might evaluvate to something like:
 ```
-state = {recommendedBooks: [ { name: "Gödel, Escher, Bach: an Eternal Golden Braid", datePrinted: 1979 }  ]
+state = { recommendedBooks: [ { name: "Gödel, Escher, Bach: an Eternal Golden Braid", datePrinted: 1979 }  ]  }
 ```

-Wow.
-Really not feeling creative today!

 Moving on, for the second iteration of reduce, we're still updating the state object but now we're doing the books portion of it:
 ```